Small Wedding Photographer

 Group photo for small wedding in garden of beautiful venue

 For this wedding, photographed by Robin, the couple had a two hour slot booked at a venue but also wanted photos taken at a private reception held at another location.
-The 3 hour option allowed plenty of breathing room for candid photos of the guests and also the of couple at the two venues.
+3 hours of coverage allowed plenty of breathing room for candid photos of the guests and also the of couple at both venues.

 4 hours could cover: